-Pressure for action has grown, and on Thursday IHS Markit’s Flash Composite Purchasing Managers’ Index (PMI) for the bloc, seen as a good gauge of economic health, sank to by far its lowest reading since the survey began in mid-1998.
+IHS Markit’s Flash Composite Purchasing Managers’ Index (PMI) for the bloc, seen as a good gauge of economic health, sank to 13.5, by far its lowest reading since the survey began in mid-1998.

-Stocks and other risky assets barely acknowledged the numbers, though, since they were mostly backward-looking data.
+Stocks and other risky assets barely acknowledged those numbers, though, since they were mostly backward-looking data.
 It was the EU meeting and the outcome that weighed on markets.

-Italian two-year government bond yields fell 10 bps to 0.96% .
+Italian two-year government bond yields fell 5.5 basis points to 1%, after earlier slipping as much as 12 bps to 0.94% .
 Ten-year yields were down by the same amount at 2.05%.